Museum Carousel

 Horses, Donkeys, and Deer!

-The carousel’s animals actually pre-date both the machinery and platform by almost 25 years as it was not uncommon for carousel manufacturers to reuse older animals on their new structures.
-(Herschell-Spillman, for example, didn't start making their first jumping mechanism carousel until around 1910.)
-They were carved in the 1890s by Charles W.F.
-Dare in Brooklyn, NY, who specialized in the County Fair style of animal carving.
+The carousel’s animals actually pre-date both the machinery and platform by almost twenty-five years, as it was not uncommon for carousel manufacturers to reuse older animals on their new structures.
+(Herschell-Spillman, for example, didn't start making their first "jumping" mechanism carousel until around 1910.)
+The animals on this carousel were carved in the 1890s by Charles W. F. Dare of Brooklyn who specialized in the County Fair style of animal carving.
 The donkeys and deer are extremely rare and few examples of this style remain today.
-For this reason, the two deer original to the carousel have been removed for safekeeping as their delicately carved antlers are extremely fragile.
+For this reason, the two deer original to the carousel have been removed for safekeeping, as their delicately carved antlers are extremely fragile.

 NYSM Carousel Donkey